handrews4/CI_PP1_SH/README.md

 ##History Section

 Two areas of text with more in-depth information about the burial and what it has taught us.
-A timeline of Anglo Saxon Britain from 600 to 700 AD
+A timeline of Anglo Saxon Britain from 600 to 700 AD.

 paragraph Date of burial, who might have been in the grave
                                                                                                       unordered list for Timeline of Anglo-Saxon Britain 600-700AD